Pjbomb2/TrueTrace-Unity-Pathtracer/README.md

 </br>
 ## Using Instancing
 <ul>
-  <li>First, there needs to be a gameobject called InstancedStorage in the scene with the InstanceManager attatched to it</li>
+  <li>First, there needs to be a gameobject called InstancedStorage in the scene with the InstanceManager attatched to it as a sibling object of the Scene gameobject</li>
-  <li>Second, all objects that will be the source of instanced objects will need to go under the InstancedStorage and can be arranged like normal objects(with their layout of parentobject to raytracingobjects)</li>
+  <li>Second, all objects that will be the source of instanced objects will need to go under the InstancedStorage and can be arranged like normal objects(with regards to the layout of parentobject to raytracingobjects)</li>
   <li>Finally, to instance the objects, you just need empty gameobjects with the InstanceObject script attatched to them under the Scene gameobject, and then drag the desired object instance from the hierarchy to the Instance Parent slot in the InstanceObject script(all of this is displayed in the demoscene)</li>
 </ul>

 ## Controls:
-Camera Controls: WASD, Mouse, and press T to freeze the camera
+Camera Controls: WASD, Mouse, and press T to freeze/unfreeze the camera(Camera starts frozen)
 </br>
 ## Editor Window Guide
 BVH Options Description -